Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Thunderwave (1st) (49)

-Range: self (20 foot sphere)
+Range: self (10 foot sphere)
 Components: V
 Duration: instantaneous
 Casting Time: 1 acion
 Description:
 You shout, releasting primordial thunder.
-All creatures within a 20 foot sphere centered around you must make a constitution saving throw, taking 3d8 thunder damage and being pushed 10 feet back on a failure or half as much without moving on a success.
+All creatures within a 10 foot radius sphere centered around you must make a constitution saving throw, taking 3d8 thunder damage and being pushed 10 feet back on a failure or half as much without moving on a success.
 If a creature is pushed into an object by this spell they take 1d6 bludgeoning damage for every 5 feet of movement that they were unable to move.